DrOJG/exon_var_calling/README.md

   - **amplicon**: An amplicon identifier for your exon PCRs.
 Name not used, just for reference.
   - **r1_adapter**: a linked adapter for cutadapt to remove PCR primers from read 1, in form ^FWDPRIMER...RCREVPRIMER.
   - **r2_adapter**: a linked adapter for cutadapt to remove PCR primers from read 2, in form ^REVPRIMER...RCFWDPRIMER.
-* config.yaml file with general options plus paths to reference, sample table, primer adapters table etc.
+* config.yaml file with general options plus paths to fastq directory, reference, sample table, primer adapters table etc.

 ### **Outputs**